indeedeng/imhotep/docs/troubleshooting.md

 ### Heap memory size
 The number of rows IQL can return on non-streaming queries depends on the heap size allocated to IQL.

+## Performance Considerations for IQL Usage
+Please remember that IQL is a Shared Company Resource.
+Expensive queries increase latency for all the other users and at times of high demand can cause the query queue to balloon making the system temporarily unusable.

+### Query smaller time ranges
+First test your query on a tiny time range and then ramp up to the required range if performance is sufficient.
+E.g. `FROM jobsearch 1h today ...` is a better way to test than `FROM jobsearch 180d today ...`.

+If you have created a Superset or Aquarium Dashboard, consider the time range.
+Do you really need to see 90d today worth of data, or is 2w today sufficient?

+When saving/bookmarking a query consider the time range being used.
+When you come back to that query it will auto-run, and you will need to wait for it to complete to adjust the time range.

+### Limit your use of RegEx
+Using a regular expression (regex) allows for more flexible filtering, but be aware that these queries are more costly than if you filtered on the exact terms using `field IN (terms)`.

+There may be alternative fields that can be used to avoid the regex.
+E.g. tokenized field q instead of qnorm or a single URL segment instead of the full path.

+Frequently using regex to filter on a field may indicate a need for indexing more specialized views of that data in the index builder.

+Try to combine multiple regex filters on the same field into a single regex.
+E.g. `ref!=~"(msn|ifa_|goog61).*"` instead of `ref!=~"msn.*" ref!=~"ifa_.*" ref!=~"goog61.*"`

+RegEx filtering becomes particularly expensive when used on fields with a large number of distinct terms (e.g. qnorm), when terms are long (e.g. URLs) and when querying long time periods containing a large number of shards.

+### Don't try to un-invert an index / be smart about grouping
+IQL indices are stored inverted which makes it unfeasible to see the original documents as rows.
+Many users are used to tabular data and will try to un-invert an index by grouping by every available field.
+This is **not** recommended as it's very inefficient.
+If you need access to complete rows of data you should consider alternative data sources such as MySQL, HBase and LogRepo.

+If you think a grouping may result in a huge number of groups, you can get the actual number of expected groups by running a **DISTINCT** query:

+`FROM jobsearch 1h today SELECT DISTINCT(ctkrcvd)` returns the number of groups you would get by running `FROM jobsearch 1h today GROUP BY ctkrcvd`

+Try to put the largest grouping as the last grouping.
+This allows the result of the last largest grouping to be streamed instead of all stored in memory.
+E.g., since there are dozens of  countries but millions of unique queries, prefer **`GROUP BY country, q`** to **`GROUP BY q, country`** or **~~`GROUP BY q[500000], country[50]`~~**.

+### Avoid distinct() when possible
+Avoid distinct() when possible for heavy queries.
+The optimization of streaming the data in the last group by grouping doesn't work if you have any distinct() elements in SELECT.
+So `FROM jobsearch 1h today select DISTINCT(ctkrcvd)` is fine but `FROM jobsearch 4w today GROUP BY q SELECT DISTINCT(ctkrcvd)` is bad.

+Although the output of DISTINCT(field) is a single number, all the values for that field have to be streamed from Imhotep to IQL, which can get really large over larger time ranges for fields with a lot of unique terms (e.g. ctk/ctkrcvd, accountid, q)

+This also applies to IQL2 functions `SUM_OVER()`, `AVG_OVER()` and `DISTINCT_WINDOW()`.

+### Don't click "Run" mutiple times
+After creating your query and hitting "Run", the request for the data has already been sent to Imhotep/IQL.
+Many times users will lose their patience and start clicking "Run" again and again, or refresh the page with the same effect.
+This will cause additional requests to the servers.
+It is especially bad if the query is too heavy and can't complete successfully (e.g. due to exceeding a limit).
+In that case it can't get cached and will rerun many times with the same failure result every time but use a lot of resources in the process.

+Re-running the same query will just put it further in your personal query queue so you'll have to wait for results even longer!

+### Set up your cron jobs during low IQL Usage
+Automated queries should be run outside the busy times of interactive usage when hundreds of people need to be able to get their results as fast as possible.

+The best time of the week for cronjobs is between Friday 11pm and Sunday 6pm UTC-6 (reference chart)

+For cronjobs that must run daily the best time is between 4am and 7am UTC-6 with less optimal time being 9pm to 4am UTC-6 (reference chart)

+### Perform tests during non-office hours (don't try to break IQL on purpose)
+If you are trying to test the limits of what you can do in IQL for a particular project, ishbook or what not, please consult with the experts first.
+Don't try running an extravagant query just to "see what happens"

+You can find us on Slack in #iql